edly-io/devstack/README.rst

 **NOTE:** LMS is now using MySql 5.7 by default, you have to run  ``make dev.pull.lms``  and  ``make dev.provision.lms``  (more details in `Getting Started`_) to fetch latest images and re provision local copies of databases in order for an existing devstack setup to keep working.

 By default, these instructions will install the master branch.
-If you want to install a named release instead (e.g. juniper.master), follow the steps in `How do I run the images for a named Open edX release?`_ before pulling the docker images.
+If you want to install a named release instead (e.g. koa.master), follow the steps in `How do I run the images for a named Open edX release?`_ before pulling the docker images.
 You can learn more about named releases in the `official documentation <https://edx.readthedocs.io/projects/edx-developer-docs/en/latest/named_releases.html>`_.

 New images for our services are published frequently.
 Assuming that you've followed the steps in `Getting Started`_ below, run the following sequence of commands if you want to use the most up-to-date versions of *all* default devstack images.